I love orchids and love giving tips on how to grow them in your garden.

 There are around 15 species of these charming spring to summer flowering orchids and these are nearly all endemic to eastern Australia.
 In the wild, lithophytic Sarc's grow on rocky outcrops, cliffs, gullies and mountains, while the epiphytic types are at home in trees.

 Sarcs thrive in shady places with plenty of air movement and quick drainage as most Sarcs in the wild endure their roots flooded regularly.

 Those of you that are lovers of history might appreciate that the genus Sarcochilus was established back in 1810 by Robert Brown which was for S. falcatus (orange blossom orchid)—an epiphytic orchid.

 You want your Sarc to produce racemes of flowers, right!

 Then you must take note of the cultural requirements.

 This is crucial to Sarcs and also aids in regulating plant temperature and reducing any bacterial or fungal infections.
-If there is not enough air movement then install and artificial means like a fan.
+If there is not enough air movement, then install an artificial means like a fan.

-Although most growers recommend temperature's 8 - 25C ( 40 - 80F) for optimal growth I use it as a guide.
-If anything, I am more concerned with the heat in summer when I am unable to dampen down because plants will stress when they reach around 29C and then they cease photosynthesis.
+Although most growers recommend temperatures 8 - 25C ( 40 - 80F) for optimal growth I use it as a guide.
+If anything, I am more concerned with the heat in summer when I am unable to dampen down because plants will stress and cease photosynthesis if they reach around 29C.

-My Sarc shelter endures up to eight frosts annually and in summer the mercury has reached 36C on rare occasions prompting watering down under the orchids to lower the temperature and increase the humidity.
+My Sarc shelter endures up to eight frosts annually.
+In the summer, the mercury has reached 36C on rare occasions, prompting watering down under the orchids to lower the temperature and increase the humidity.